Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/giant-seahorse.md

     desc: "  The giant seahorse can change its coloration to match its surroundings.
 It doesn't need cover to attempt to [[Hide]] with a [[Stealth]] check."
 abilities_bot:
   - name: "Anchor"
     desc: "⬻  The seahorse wraps its tail around either a stationary object or its rider.
 A seahorse anchored to an object gains a +2 circumstance bonus to any defense against effects that would forcibly move it.
 An anchored rider gains the same benefit against effects that would forcibly knock it off the seahorse.
-The seahorse remains anchored until it Releases its grip, is knocked [[unconscious|unconscious]], or either it's forcibly moved away from the object or its rider is forcibly moved off it."
+The seahorse remains anchored until it Releases its grip, is knocked [[rules/conditions.md#Unconscious|unconscious]], or either it's forcibly moved away from the object or its rider is forcibly moved off it."

 speed: swim 30 feet